lucapinello/CRISPResso/README.rst

                         CRISPResso -r1 reads1.fastq.gz -r2 reads2.fastq.gz -a GCTTACACTTGCTTCTGACACAACTGTGTTCACGAGCAACCTCAAACAGACACCATGGTGCATCTGACTCCTGAGGAGAAGAATGCCGTCACCACCCTGTGGGGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAGGTTGGTATCAAGGTTACAAGA -d GCTTACACTTGCTTCTGACACAACTGTGTTCACGAGCAACCTCAAACAGACACCATGGTGCATCTGACTCCTGTGGAAAAAAACGCCGTCACGACGTTATGGGGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAGGTTGGTATCAAGGTTACAAGA

-NOTES:
+Troubleshooting:
 -----------

 - It is important to check if your reads are trimmed or not.
-CRISPResso assumes that the reads ARE ALREADY TRIMMED.
-If not please use the option --trim_sequences.
+CRISPResso assumes that the reads are already trimmed!
+If reads are not trimmed, use the option --trim_sequences.
 The default adapter file used is the Nextera.
 If you want to specify a custom adapter use the option --trimmomatic_options_string.
-- It is possible to use CRISPResso with single end reads, in this case just omit the option -r2 to specify the second fastq file.
+- It is possible to use CRISPResso with single end reads.
+In this case, just omit the option -r2 to specify the second fastq file.
-- It is possible to filter before the alignment the reads by the average quality using the option --min_bp_quality.
-A reasonable value for this parameter is 20.
+- It is possible to filter based on read quality before aligning reads using the option --min_bp_quality.
+A reasonable value for this parameter (phred33) is 20.

+- The command line CRISPResso tool requires for use on Mac computers requires OS 10.7 or greater.
+It also requires that command line tools are installed on your machine.
+After the installation of Anaconda, the opening of terminal should prompt you to install command line tools (requires internet connection)
+- Once installed, simply typing CRISPResso into terminal should load CRISPResso (you will be greeted by an the CRISPResso cup)
+- Paired end sequencing files requires overlapping sequence from the paired sequencing data
+- Use the following example to get to your folder (directory) with sequencing files: Cd Desktop\CRISPResso_Folder\Sequencing_Files_Folder
+- CRISPResso’s default setting is to output analysis files into your directory, otherwise use the --output parameter.

 OUTPUT
 -----------